d-prieto/2025IBComputerScienceCaseStudy/Context-definitions.md

 ### Query
 A query is an organized method of retrieving data from an information system for use or modification.
 In the context of databases, queries are precisely formulated requests.
 [1]
+#### Difference between a Query and Prompt
+In computer science, a query is a request for information or data from a database, while a prompt is an input or instruction given to a system (like an AI) to generate or execute a specific response.

 1. https://www.techopedia.com/definition/5736/query